rabinpun/ReUsableUiComponents/README.md

 ## Fonts usage:

 ### SetUp:
-### Create an enum for the fonts that are being used and set the font file name without extension on the respective property of the font
+### 1. Create an enum which confirms to Fonts for the fonts that are being used and set the font file name without extension on the respective property of the font

 *Example:*